mittagessen/kraken/docs/ketos.rst

 -i, --load                                              Load existing file to continue training -F, --savefreq                                          Model save frequency in epochs during
                                                         training
--R, --report                                            Report creation frequency in epochs -q, --quit                                              Stop condition for training.
+-q, --quit                                              Stop condition for training.
 Set to `early`
                                                         for early stopping (default) or `dumb` for fixed number of epochs.
 -N, --epochs                                            Number of epochs to train for.
-Set to -1 for indefinite training.
+--min-epochs                                            Minimum number of epochs to train for when using early stopping.
 --lag                                                   Number of epochs to wait before stopping
                                                         training without improvement.
 Only used when using early stopping.
---min-delta                                             Minimum improvement between epochs to reset
-                                                        early stopping.
-Defaults to 0.005.
 -d, --device                                            Select device to use (cpu, cuda:0, cuda:1,...).
 GPU acceleration requires CUDA.
 --optimizer                                             Select optimizer (Adam, SGD, RMSprop).
 -r, --lrate                                             Learning rate  [default: 0.001] -m, --momentum                                          Momentum used with SGD optimizer.
 Ignored otherwise.
 -w, --weight-decay                                      Weight decay.
 --schedule                                              Sets the learning rate scheduler.
-May be either constant or 1cycle.
-For 1cycle
+May be either constant, 1cycle, exponential, cosine, step, or
-                                                        the cycle length is determined by the `--epoch` option.
+                                                        reduceonplateau.
+For 1cycle the cycle length is determined by the `--epoch` option.
 -p, --partition                                         Ground truth data partition ratio between train/validation set -u, --normalization                                     Ground truth Unicode normalization.
 One of NFC, NFKC, NFD, NFKD.
 -c, --codec                                             Load a codec JSON definition (invalid if loading existing model)